Decibel chart - decibel levels of common sounds16th Jul 2019

 Why are decibel levels important?

 Noise is characterised as 'unwanted sound'.
 This sound is measured in units called Decibels (dB) which tell you how loud something is and if the noise is loud enough to cause damage to hearing.
+Most people will suffer some hearing damage at repeated exposure to levels over and above 85dB(A) or even acoustic shock (sudden hearing loss) at levels over 137dB(A).

 The decibel scale measures sound pressure level on a logarithmic scale (based on the power of 10) the human ear's response to noise levels is also approximately logarithmic too.
 An increase of 3 dB(A) is a doubling of sound intensity, but it needs to be an increase of 10 dB in your decibel readings to be heard as double the level of noise by the ear.
-Even a small increase in decibels has a large impact on how intense a sound in, for example - 90dB(A) is 10 times more intense than 80dB(A), where 80dB(A) is the Lower Exposure Action Value in most Health and Safety legislation.
+Even a small increase in decibels has a large impact on how intense a sound is, for example - 90dB(A) is 10 times more intense than 80dB(A), where 80dB(A) is the Lower Exposure Action Value in most Health and Safety legislation.
 After prolonged exposure to decibel levels above 80 dB(A) people can start to suffer from permanent hearing loss.
 Hearing gets damaged because high noise exposure over a period of time can damage the delicate hair-like sensory cells in the ear (in the cochlea).
 A hearing test can tell if hearing loss is from noise or if it is from age as people who have noise-induced hearing loss have deafness at different frequencies when compared with those with age-related hearing loss.

 To measure decibel levels for the protection of peoples' hearing an integrating sound level meter is required, such as the Pulsar Nova Model 44.
 Knowing the decibel level will help identify any noisy areas or machinery that requires hearing protection to be worn whilst in operation, as well as if anything needs sound enclosures or other noise control techniques need to be employed such as using noise-activated warning signs to zone areas.